xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2016-1-5.md

 *Lufeng:*
 - [ ] send Eva an English and Chinese description for 1/16 Polish artist group event by 1/11
+- [ ] send Eva pictures for wechat post
+- [ ] contact Chris about partnering with XCJ for 1/16 event

 ###WORKSHOPS
 - 1/16, 2~3:30PM, 200RMB with Lufeng